 Those in priority need are ‘accepted’ as homeless by their local authority under the 1996 Housing Act.
 A study undertaken into Newcastle by a group of university researchers published in September 2013 found that while the number of homeless ‘acceptances’ rose in England from 40,020 in 2009-10 to 53,325 in 2012-13, in Newcastle they fell slowly from 233 to 220.
 This pattern was out of step with other core cities where the numbers had risen.
 This could be attributed to Newcastle’s culture of cooperative prevention (see below).
-(Note that legislation being introduced in 2017 puts new duties on councils.)
+(Note that requirements being introduced following the 2017 Act puts new duties on councils.)

 - Northumbria University researchers et al. Evaluation of Newcastle’s Cooperative Approach (September 2013)